frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/salary-and-payroll.md

 ### Creating Salary Slips

-Once the Salary Structure is created, you can make a salary slip from the same form or you can process your payroll for the month using the Process Payroll.
+Once the Salary Structure is created, you can make a salary slip from the same form or you can process your payroll for the month using Process Payroll.

 To create a salary slip from Salary Structure, click on the button Make Salary Slip.